Table of Contents

 3.01- Enumerated Powers.

 The City of Milford shall have all powers possible for a city to have under the constitution and laws of this State as fully and completely as though they are specifically enumerated in this Charter.
 Without limiting the scope of the foregoing provision, the City is specifically empowered as follows:

-(a) The City shall have the power to acquire lands, tenements, real property or interests therein by condemnation for the purpose of providing sites for public buildings, parks, sewers, sewage disposal or electric plants or the erection or construction of lines or conduits for the transmission of electricity, water, gas or sewerage, or for any other municipal purpose, whether within or without the limits of the City, and the procedure therefore shall be as contained in the Revised Code of Delaware 1953, as amended.
-The City of Milford may transmit electric, gas and/or water from the plant or plants owned and operated by said City to places or properties beyond the limits of said City and upon such terms, charges and conditions that the Council may determine and approve.
+(a) The City shall have the power to acquire lands, tenements, real property or interests therein by condemnation or by purchase for the purpose of providing sites for public buildings, parks, sewers, sewage disposal or electric plants or the erection or construction of lines or conduits for the transmission of electricity, water, gas, sewerage, public utility of any nature, or for any other municipal purpose, whether within or without the limits of the City, and the procedure therefore shall be as contained in the Delaware Code and shall have the power to dispose of real property by Ordinance.
+The City of Milford may own and operate public utilities and public services to places or properties beyond the limits of said City and upon such terms, charges and conditions that the Council may determine and approve.

 (1) A contract for any service to be rendered by the State of Delaware or any political subdivision thereof.